 The number of tests allowed in a stand calibration period, for existing stands only, may be increased if the previous test was an acceptable reference based upon the chart results for all prediction error monitoring parameters as follows:

-If |ei| ≤ 0.50, then the number of tests allowed for that calibration period may be increased by 20% of the standard calibration period, and
+If |ei| ≤ 0.50, then the number of tests allowed for that calibration period may be increased by [insert number of tests representing 20% of the standard calibration period], and [if surveillance panel opts to include “the time between references may be increased by” insert time extension required to extend number of tests or time period representing 20% of the standard period “, and”

-If |ei| ≤ 0.50 and |Zi|≤ 0.50, then the number of tests allowed for that calibration period may be increased by 40% of the standard calibration period.
+If |ei| ≤ 0.50 and |Zi|≤ 0.50, then the number of tests allowed for that calibration period may be increased by [insert number of tests representing 40% of the standard calibration period] [if surveillance panel opts to include “,and the time between references may be increased by” insert time extension required to extend number of tests or time period representing 40% of the standard period “.

 Confirm calculations with the TMC.